sysycaLibo111/ITE412_SIA2_team_AgriVision_Project/README.md

 Hub-Spoke (ESB-like) Pattern

  Rationale
-The Hub-Spoke pattern was selected for the AgriExpert system to effectively manage communication between its diverse and independent modules (e.g., Detection, Library, Consultation).
-This pattern introduces a central API Gateway that acts as a single-entry point for all requests from the web client.
-This approach provides significant advantages:
-- Decoupling: Modules are independent and communicate only through the hub, reducing complex interdependencies.
-- Centralized Security & Logging: Authentication, rate limiting, and audit logs can be handled uniformly at the gateway.
-- Improved Maintainability: Adding or modifying a service requires changes only at the hub, not in every other module.
-- Orchestration: The hub can manage complex workflows, such as routing a detection result to the library service for information retrieval and then to the consultation service to connect with an expert.
+The Hub-Spoke pattern was chosen because it provides a centralized hub (the web server) to manage communication between AgriExpert’s modules.
+This approach simplifies data flow, reduces interdependencies between modules, and supports scalability.
+Farmers, experts, and administrators interact with the system through the hub, which routes requests to the Detection, Knowledge Library, Consultation, and Mapping modules.
+This design ensures maintainability, consistency of data, and efficient monitoring for municipal-level agricultural management.

 While a Publish-Subscribe pattern could be useful for specific notifications (e.g., alerting experts about regional outbreaks), the Hub-Spoke pattern is better suited for the core request-response interactions that define most of the application's functionality.